Photos: Rachlel Koumparou

 Lyrics and artwork

-You can also bring it home to you in form of postcards and merch from my webshop.
+You can also bring it home to you in form of prints, postcards and other merch from my webshop.